Rubus pectinellus

+Description

 Atibulnak is a small trailing woody shrub, usually around 0.5 to 1 m long.
 The leaves are either heart-shaped or with three lobes and have a rough and hairy texture with serrated margins.
 The leaves are around 3 to 6 cm in diameter.
 They are borne alternate on the stems.
 Both the leaves and the stems are covered with small spines.
 It has white flowers around 2 cm in diameter.
 These bear fruits around 1.4 to 1.6 cm in diameter which turn bright red when ripe.